Frequently Asked Questions

 The newest morning after pill, Ella, is very similar to mifepristone in its action in that it blocks progesterone receptors.
 It is approved by the FDA for use up to five days after intercourse and also has abortifacient effects.

-Abortion Pill Rescue provides compassionate support for women during their pregnancies and does not provide or refer for abortion services.
+The Abortion Pill Rescue Network provides compassionate support for women during their pregnancies and does not provide or refer for abortion services.
 We work diligently to provide women seeking reversal with information and resources to make healthy choices for their pregnancies.

 The American Association of Pro-Life Obstetricians and Gynecologists, a 2500-member organization, supports offering Abortion Pill Reversal (APR) to women who regret initiating the abortion pill process, after appropriate informed consent.